neicul01/I-Rob/README.rst

     from paho.mqtt import client as mqtt_client
     import RobotEsp32 as classexample

-'classexample' can be individually adapted
+'classexample' can be adapted individually.

 To initialize a connection the following function is called: